changah-song/changah-song/README.md

 ### Hi there 👋

+I've worked with some cool technologies and always try to learn more and more with each new project!

+**Software Development**
+React Native, Expo, NodeJS, SQLite, Flask, HTML/CSS, Git

+**Machine Learning**
+Python, Tensorflow, Recommender Systems, NLP

+Take a look at some of my personal projects below and my ML [blog](https://medium.com/@paul0).

 <!--
 **paul-song-minerva/paul-song-minerva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.